kyco/cookies/README.md

 Call the functions anywhere to create, read, update or delete cookies:

 	<script>
-		createCookie('foo', 'bar', 5);
-		// creates a cookie named 'foo' with value 'bar' which will expire in 5 days
+		// Create a cookie named 'foo' with value 'bar' which will expire in 5 days. createCookie('foo', 'bar', 5);

-		console.log(readCookie('foo'));
-		// returns 'bar'
+		console.log(readCookie('foo')); // returns 'bar'

-		updateCookie('foo', 'newbar', 365);
-		// updates 'foo' to 'newbar' which will expire in 365 days
+		// Update 'foo' to 'newbar' which will expire in 365 days. updateCookie('foo', 'newbar', 365);

-		deleteCookie('foo');
-		// deletes 'foo'
+		deleteCookie('foo'); // deletes 'foo'
 	</script>